-Teaching children about repairs can be great for their development.
-They can gain skills that will help them in later life such as problem solving, decision making, the value of items and ways to save money!
+Stuck for things to do with the kids?
+We’ve got just the answer!
+Teaching the kids how to repair their broken stuff won’t only help out your finances but also teach your children valuable skills that will help them in later life too.
+Through the art of repairing instead of replacing, they can learn problem solving, decision making, the value of items and ways to save money.
 Also, it’s a great way to keep them busy and have some fun too!

 Your own little helper

-Kids love to do whatever you’re doing!
-Let them get involved by handing you the tools you need, doing some small easy jobs and talking them through the different steps.
-They will love to help out and they will learn something along the way.
+Whatever is it you’re doing, kids love to get involved!
+So, if you’re planning on completing some DIY, get them started by letting them hand you the tools you need, helping with easy jobs and explaining what you’re doing and why you’re doing it.
+They will love to help out and will learn something along the way.

-When the stuffing falls out of their favourite bear, teach them or show them how to sew it back in.
-When their train set breaks, teach them how to put the parts back together or use the old time favourite, super glue!
-If they are older and their gadgets break (the more expensive times) it’s a great time to teach them repair.
-Take them to a repair cafe and let them learn how to fix it themselves.
-Find your nearest one here.
+When the stuffing falls out of their favourite bear, teach them or show them how to sew it back in or when their train set breaks, teach them how to put the parts back together.
+If they are older and their gadgets break (the more expensive times) it’s a great time to teach them how to repair.
+Take them to one of the Restart Project’s Repair Parties and let them learn how to fix it themselves.
+You can find your nearest one here.

 From toys to clothing